suaveolent/hoymiles-wifi/README.md

 # hoymiles-wifi

-This Python library facilitates communication with Hoymiles DTUs, the HMS-XXXXW microinverters, and hybrid inverters, utilizing protobuf messages.
+This Python library enables local communication with Hoymiles DTUs, HMS-XXXXW microinverters, and hybrid inverters using protobuf messages.

 For the Home Assistant integration have a look here: https://github.com/suaveolent/ha-hoymiles-wifi